Patients lose care. Communities lose trust.

 Lead for Cybersecurity Policy and Resilience, Interface

 • “Cyber incidents place enormous strain on defenders.
-Malicious actors often launch attacks right before weekends or during holiday periods, such as Christmas, to maximise disruption.
+Malicious actors often launch attacks right before weekends or during holiday periods, such as Christmas, to maximize disruption.
 While most people take time off to rest and recharge, those responsible for defending against these incidents must instead intensify their focus and efforts.
-Gaining a deeper understanding of their experiences should help strengthen the overall cybersecurity ecosystem.”
+Gaining a deeper understanding of their experiences will help strengthen the overall cybersecurity ecosystem.”

 Valentin Weber